Seleziona una pagina

 Submitted

-Keywords: innovation; public procurement; public policy; R&D; green purchases.
+Keywords: Innovation, R&D, public procurement, literature survey.
 JEL Classification: H23, H57, O30, O31, O32, O35, O36, O38.

 “Strategic Management in Public Procurement: The Role of Dynamic Capabilities in Equity and Efficiency”